RMI-PACTA/docker/pacta/README.md

 # Usage

+You must have SSH authentication to your GitHub account setup to use this tool.

 Before running the script, you will need to remove any existing 2dii_pacta docker images that are loaded.
 You can do that, for instance, with `docker rmi --force $(docker images -q '2dii_pacta' | uniq)`.